 Dave, dba Pueblo West Photography, resides in Pueblo West, CO and developed an interest in photography in 1965 when his brother handed him a Lordox, fully manual 35mm camera.
 His 15-year passion for photography really kicked into high gear with the invention of digital photography.

 For Dave photography, literally “drawing with light, is as much or more about the light than it is about any particular subject matter.
 As a result his interests range from landscape to still life and product photography.
 For the past few years he has photographed numerous events ranging from outdoor events for the Southern Colorado Horseman’s Society and the Pueblo Zoo to “black tie” events for the Red Cross, Pueblo City County Library District and the Sangre de Cristo Arts Center.

 Like many others, I've worn different hats through my life, but I have always relied on art as a constant.
 Just a few years ago, I discovered sculpting figurative art with polymer clay.
 With each piece I make, my heart and soul goes into carefully sculpting and bringing to life the dolls that I create.
 Each is totally handmade from first idea to finished doll.
 These dolls are not play things, but works of art.
 All the dolls on display are truly OOAK, one-of-a-kind, varied figures that have been a challenge to create.
 I have included commissions, and other pieces are priced according to the complexity of the finished piece or requested doll.

 Throughout history and across cultures enlightened women have always existed and have rarely been recorded.
 I seek to remember and honor them.
 Some of them are historical figures; some are from my imagination as women who must have existed.
 Most of my busts are life size.

-“Reading God’s presence through the body
+“Reading God’s presence

 of women is the writing of